decentralizedAIGroup4/homework5/README.md

 - Setup Metamask Flask
 [metamask flask](https://docs.metamask.io/snaps/get-started/install-flask/)
 - In metamask flask select show rest networks, and select Sepolia
-- use a faucet to sent Sepolia ETH to address accessibke in Flask Wallet. may need to import wallet with private key listed in tell-me-a-joke-oaa hardhat.config.ts .
+- use a faucet (e.g https://sepolia-faucet.pk910.de/)  to sent Sepolia ETH to address accessibke in Flask Wallet. may need to import wallet with private key listed in tell-me-a-joke-oaa hardhat.config.ts .

 # To Compile Contracts in directory:
 npx hardhat compile